symfony-cmf/symfony-cmf-docs/bundles/phpcr-odm.rst

     To learn how to use PHPCR refer to `the PHPCR website <http://phpcr.github.com/>`_ and for Doctrine PHPCR-ODM to the `PHPCR-ODM documentation <http://docs.doctrine-project.org/projects/doctrine-phpcr-odm/en/latest/>`_.

+This bundle is based on the AbstractDoctrineBundle and thus is similar to the configuration of the Doctrine ORM and MongoDB bundles.

 Setup
 -----